skur42/anyQueries/README.md

 anyQueries is an app which runs your SQL query and shows the data in form of table.

 # anyQueries?
+sdf

+sdfsdfsdf
+xvzcc
+v
+xzcvxz
+cv
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-anyQueries is an app which runs your SQL query and shows the data in form of table.
+This project was bootstrapped with [Create React App](https://gith. sdfsdfsdf sd f sdf sd fs anyQueries is an app which runs your SQL query and shows the data in form of table.
 # anyQueries?